xbrlware/penny-sae/README.md

 # Set up server configuration files, eventually turn into Grunt task
 cd config
 node configure.js

+# TODO: Modify web/config/local-config.js or global-config.js with your
+elasticsearch credentials.
+Elasticsearch must be running for the app to work.
+# Possibly throw error message to indicate that elasticsearch is down if user
+# launches app without an ES instance to connect to.

 # Go back up to root directory

 # Launch app!